ws333/iases3frontends/README.md

 ## Contact list sync and merge logic

-- There is a central online contacts list where each contact has a stable unique id (the uid field).
+- There is a central online contacts list where each contact has a stable unique ID (the uid field).

 - Legend for fields modified in frontend:
   - sc = sent count